www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/08 - Load Balancer and Traffic Manager (az-101-03).md

     - Admin Password: **Pa55w.rd1234**

-1. Once you sign in, from the command prompt, run the following command:
+1. Once you sign in, start Command Prompt and run the following command:

    ```
    hostname